waynevanson/waynevanson/README.md

 Hi There!
 Thanks for popping by.

 The tools I jump to due to familiarity are React, Typescript, NodeJS, fp-ts, linux, docker and JamStack development.
+Tools I endeavour to be proficient at are Haskell, PureScript, algorithms and compilers.

-I'm open for work and a chat, so get in touch!
+I'm open for work and a chat, so feel free to get in touch!

 ## Statistics